 - Brief description

-- Level of impact to the project
+- Level of impact on the project

 - Possible frequency of occurrence

 - Individuals responsible for managing the risk

 Once you’ve identified the risks associated with the project, your next step is to analyze and evaluate each risk to determine its effect on the successful completion of the project.
 Risks should be analyzed and evaluated considering the following two criteria:

 Project managers are urged to rate each risk listed in the risk register on the low, moderate, and high likely occurrence rate and low, moderate, and high seriousness of impact rate.
 Then, they can create a matrix to chart these evaluations to gain a wholesome idea about the risks and their influence on the project.